Customs and traditions of the Royal Navy

 There are many customs and traditions associated with the Royal Navy of the United Kingdom.
 Many of these traditions have carried on to other Commonwealth navies, such as Canada, India, Australia and New Zealand.
 These include formal customs such as separate crests associated with ships, ensigns and fleet reviews.
-There are also several less formal customs and traditions, including Naval slang commonly referred to as Jack Speak and the traditional games of Uckers and Euchre.
+There are also several less formal customs and traditions, including Naval slang commonly referred to as Jackspeak and the traditional games of Uckers and Euchre.

 Heraldry

 Ensigns

 Commissioned ships and submarines wear the White Ensign at the stern whilst alongside during daylight hours and at the main-mast whilst under way.
-When alongside, the Union Jack is flown from the jackstaff at the bow, but can only be flown under way on special circumstances, i.e. when dressed with masthead flags (when it is flown at the jackstaff), to signal a court-martial is in progress (when it is flown from the starboard yardarm), or to indicate the presence of an Admiral of the Fleet, including the Lord High Admiral or the Monarch (when it is flown from the highest hoist).
+When alongside, the Union Jack is flown from the jackstaff at the bow, but can be flown under way on only special circumstances, i.e. when dressed with masthead flags (when it is flown at the jackstaff), to signal a court-martial is in progress (when it is flown from the starboard yardarm), or to indicate the presence of an Admiral of the Fleet, including the Lord High Admiral or the Monarch (when it is flown from the highest hoist).

 Ships badges

 The Royal Navy assigns badges to every ship, submarine, squadron and shore establishment.
-Prior to the age of steam ships, ships were identified by their figurehead.
-With the removal of the figurehead, ships badges and mottos were created to graphically represent the ships.
+Before the age of steam ships, ships were identified by their figurehead.
+With the removal of the figurehead, ships’ badges and mottos were created to graphically represent the ships.
 The official process for creating the badge was initiated by Charles ffoulkes after World War I who was appointed as the Admiralty Advisor on Heraldry.
-Soon after his appointment The Ships' Badges Committee was established.
+Soon after his appointment the Ships' Badges Committee was established.
 This was amalgamated in 1983 with the Ships' Names Committee (founded in 1913) to create the Ships' Names and Badges Committee.
 The Naval Crown adorns the top of all the badges.
 The frame is gold rope.
 Originally, different classes of ships had different shapes, but currently all ships and submarines have a circular design.
 Shore establishments have an offset square design.

+Ship names

+The names of ships are considered by the Ships' Names and Badges Committee.
+The committee passes their recommendations for approval by the Navy Board and then the Minister of Defence.
+The chosen names are then formally approved by the monarch.